 - According to Current Clinical Guidelines: - Patients with pain should be started on acetaminophen or a nonsteroidal anti-inflammatory drug (NSAID).
-If sufficient pain relief is not achieved, patients should be escalated to a "weak opioid" and then to a "strong opioid", such as morphine.^{52,53} - Opioid selection, initial dosing, and titration should be individualized according to the patient's health status, previous exposure to opioids, attainment of therapeutic goals, and predicted or observed harms.
-There is insufficient evidence to recommend short-acting vs long-acting opioids, or as needed vs around-the-clock dosing of opioids.5 - Patients with chronic persistent pain controlled by stable doses of short-acting opioids should 0 be provided with round-the-clock extended-release or long-acting formulation opioids with provision of a 'rescue dose' to manage break-through or transient exacerbations of pain.52 - Opioids with rapid onset and short duration are preferred as rescue doses.
-The repeated 0 need for rescue doses per day may indicate the necessity to adjust the baseline treatment.52,53 - In a patient who has not been exposed to opioids in the past, morphine is generally 0 considered the standard starting drug of choice.52 - Pure agonists (such as codeine, fentanyl, oxycodone, and oxymorphone) are the most 0 commonly used medications in the management of cancer pain.
-Opioid agonists with a short half-life are preferred and include fentanyl, hydromorphone, morphine, and oxycodone.5 - Meperidine, mixed agonist-antagonists, and placebos are not recommended for cancer 0 patients.
-Meperidine is contraindicated for chronic pain especially in patients with impaired renal function or dehydration.52 - In patients who require relatively high doses of chronic opioid therapy, clinicians should 0 evaluate for unique opioid-related adverse events, changes in health status, and adherence to the chronic opioid therapy treatment plan on an ongoing basis, and consider more frequent follow-up visits.^{52,53} - Other Kev Facts: - 0 All of the long-acting opioids are classified as Schedule II controlled substances by the Food and Drug Administration (FDA), with the exception of buprenorphine transdermal systems which are a Schedule III controlled substance.4-21 Buprenorphine is a partial opiate agonist, and the transdermal system is the first and only seven-day transdermal opioid approved by the FDA.4 - On July 9, 2012, the FDA approved a Risk Evaluation and Mitigation Strategy (REMS) for all 0 long-acting opioids.
-The program will require companies who manufacture long-acting opioids to make training regarding proper prescribing practices available for health care professionals who prescribe these agents, as well as distribute educational materials to both prescribers and patients on the safe use of these agents.54 - The new REMS program is part of the national prescription drug abuse plan announced by 0 the Obama Administration in 2011 to combat prescription drug misuse and abuse.54
+If sufficient pain relief is not achieved, patients should be escalated to a "weak opioid" and then to a "strong opioid", such as morphine. ^{53,54} - Opioid selection, initial dosing, and titration should be individualized according to the patient's health status, previous exposure to opioids, attainment of therapeutic goals, and predicted or observed harms.
+There is insufficient evidence to recommend short-acting vs long-acting opioids, or as needed vs around-the-clock dosing of opioids.54 - Patients with chronic persistent pain controlled by stable doses of short-acting opioids should be provided with round-the-clock extended-release or long-acting formulation opioids with provision of a 'rescue dose' to manage break-through or transient exacerbations of pain.
+53 - Opioids with rapid onset and short duration are preferred as rescue doses.
+The repeated need for rescue doses per day may indicate the necessity to adjust the baseline treatment.^{53,54} - In a patient who has not been exposed to opioids in the past, morphine is generally considered the standard starting drug of choice.53 - o Pure agonists (such as codeine, fentanyl, oxycodone, and oxymorphone) are the most commonly used medications in the management of cancer pain.
+Opioid agonists with a short half-life are preferred and include fentanyl, hydromorphone, morphine, and oxycodone.53 - Meperidine, mixed agonist-antagonists, and placebos are not recommended for cancer patients.
+Meperidine is contraindicated for chronic pain especially in patients with impaired renal function or dehydration.53 - o In patients who require relatively high doses of chronic opioid therapy, clinicians should evaluate for unique opioid-related adverse events, changes in health status, and adherence to the chronic opioid therapy treatment plan on an ongoing basis, and consider more frequent follow-up visits. ^{53,54} - Other Key Facts: - o All long-acting opioids are pregnancy category C, with the exception of oxycodone. - Only fentanyl transdermal system is approved in children (age 2 to 17 years). - Tapentadol is contraindicated with monoamine oxidase inhibitors; although, caution should be used when used in combination with any long-acting opioid.